-A type of degree that allows you to study two subjects equally (50/50) which forms one degree.
+A type of degree that allows students to study two subjects equally (50/50) which forms one degree.

 A student who lives at home and travels to university.

-A university offer that depends on you achieving certain grades or meeting set criteria before their place can be confirmed.
+A university offer that depends on a student achieving certain grades or meeting set criteria before their place can be confirmed.

-You can choose to apply to university but request to start the following year.
+A student can apply to university but request that they start the following year.
 Students who wish to take a gap year will often defer their entry to ensure they have a place at university.

 A degree is an academic course and qualification studied for and attained at university (e.g. bachelor degree or masters degree).

-A dissertation is a long essay on a subject chosen by you.
-A dissertation is usually written within the final year of study and is worth a significant part of the final degree classification (grade).
+A dissertation is a long essay on a subject chosen by the student.
+A dissertation is written within the final year of study and is worth a significant part of the final degree classification (grade).

-When students study from home using the resources provided by the university (often online resources).
+When students study from home using the resources provided by the education institution (often online resources).

-This is when a student officially starts at a university and is given all essential information (i.e. timetable, ID card, student documents).
+When a student starts at a university and is given all essential information (i.e. timetable, ID card, student documents).
 Sometimes enrolment can be completed online.

 The grades or qualifications required for being accepted at university.
 Different universities and courses will have different entry requirements.

-Foundation degrees offer an alternative route to university for students may not meet the course entry requirements, or just need a confidence boost.
-Foundation degrees last for one year and usually sudents progress onto the same subject bachelors degree after successful completion.
+Foundation degrees offer an alternative route to a bachelors degree for students with qualifications that are slighly below the course entry requirements.
+Foundation degrees last for one year and students can progress onto the same subject bachelors degree after successful completion.

-A casual name for a first year student at university.
+A colloquial name for a first year student at university.

 The level of education after GCSEs studied at 6th form or college.
 Qualifications includes A levels, AS levels, BTEC and vocational qualifications.